 1. Completion of all admission requirements listed for School of Education graduate programs.

 2. An interview.

+3. Candidates in Bilingual Education Concentration must demonstrate proficiency in the appropriate world language.

 Note: Candidates who plan to teach ESL to adults or who plan to teach internationally are not required to have a teaching certificate to be admitted into this program; however, a suitable undergraduate minor is required (e.g., in languages and linguistics, English, international studies).